 Although you can save money with an S-Corporation, it’s important to understand the other side of the coin.

-Higher audit risk:
+Higher audit risk

 S-Corporations are more closely watched by the IRS so make sure you are actually taking a reasonable salary and filing your federal and state taxes correctly.

-Lower mortgage pre-approval:
+Lower mortgage pre-approval

 When purchasing a home with a traditional mortgage, the bank will look at your income to determine how much you can afford.
 They’ll only be looking at the salary paid by your S-Corporation and not the dividends.
 So making your salary too low could hurt your ability to purchase a more expensive home.

-Self-employed retirement account contributions:
+Self-employed retirement account contributions

-If you have a self-employed retirement account (like an SEP, simple IRA, solo 401(k), or Keoghs), the contributions you can make are based off the salary your S-Corporation pays you.
+If you have a self-employed retirement account (like an SEP, simple IRA, solo 401(k), or Keoghs), the contributions you can make are based on the salary your S-Corporation pays you.
 Not only does making these retirement account contributions reduce your tax burden, they also help you maximize your retirement funds.
 For additional reading, see this article by The Tax Advisor.

-As you can see, the S-Corporation tax savings are not always 100% beneficial.
+Recommendation: As you can see, the S-Corporation tax savings are not always 100% beneficial.
 We recommend speaking with an accountant regarding saving money on taxes while balancing that with long-term tax and retirement strategies.